openstack-archive/anvil/HACKING.md

 * The ``OS_*`` environment variables should be the only ones used for all authentication to OpenStack clients as documented in the [CLI Auth] wiki page.

-## Documenation
+## Documentation

-Documenation should all be written in [markdown].
+Documentation should all be written in [markdown].
 Although github does support other formats it seems better just to stabilize on one.

 [CLI Auth]: http://wiki.openstack.org/CLIAuth
 [pep8]: http://www.python.org/dev/peps/pep-0008/